コンテンツにスキップ

 What kind of store would you like musicians to return to?

 Sasaki: It's already started.
-Are you okay.
+It's okay.

-We are breaking away from the dirty image of jazz houses.
+It breaks the dirty image of jazz houses.

 Please come to KAMOME lol